Effective Medical Billing

 Verify Insurance Multiple Times

-Insurance coverage or information is the common reason behind almost many rejected or denied claims.
+Insurance coverage or information is the common reason behind many rejected or denied claims.
 That could be incorrect patient information (e.g. spelling error in name or possibly a wrong date of birth), or changes in insurance coverage.

 In some cases, it’s as simple as correcting an error, such as a misplaced text or number in the patient’s insurance ID.
 In other cases, it can be complicated; such as a patient that had insurance but it is not covering treatment.
-That is especially significant to check right now as many patients are experiencing job loss as a result of COVID-19.

 Even when there is a simple mistake, it takes time for your medical biller to find out what went wrong, to correct it, and resubmit it.
 There are time limits that payers require to get these corrections.
 If your practice misses these timelines then you won’t get paid.